For information on Poplog see

 Use this command to ensure that you have all the required system libraries.

-Make motif accessible where debian seems to need X11 libraries:
+(The next step may no longer be necessary if your version of Ubuntu uses X.org rather than XFree86) Make motif accessible where debian seems to need X11 libraries:

 - apt-get install build-essential gcc motif3 csh